LOGIN INTERMEDIARIES BORROWERS

 Higher default interest rates if the loan is not repaid by the end of the term

-Requires a personal guarantee (if borrowing through a corporate entity), leading to personal liability for the debt and potential repossession of assets in case of default
+Requires a personal guarantee (if borrowing through a corporate entity), leading to personal liability for the debt

-Unregulated options provide lender flexibility and faster arrangement, whilst regulated bridging enables borrowing for your own home.
+Unregulated options provide lender flexibility and faster arrangement, whilst regulated bridging enables borrowing for your own home

 Regulated bridging can take as long as a residential mortgage to arrange due to more stringent criteria and bureaucracy